 While not every organization is running to adopt green logistics strategies, the message from the market is clear: A company that tackles environmental issues in its supply chain will find that it pays to be green.
 This is increasingly important as businesses scale up their last mile logistics operations to cope with growing demand.

 To successfully create cost-effective, green logistics, businesses must prioritize sustainability in their logistics processes this year, including adopting technology and collaborating with green partners.
 These steps are essential to making an actual impact, and communicate that impact to stakeholders.

-As green logistics becomes a top concern for all involved in the logistics process, companies that incorporate eco-friendly practices will be able to not only please customers but also significantly reduce their fuel costs and carbon footprint, leaving our world in a better place than it is today.
+As green logistics becomes a top concern for all involved in the logistics process, companies that incorporate eco-friendly practices will be able to not only please customers but also significantly reduce carbon emissions and their fuel consumption – producing energy savings for their business while leaving our world in a better place than it is today.